symfony/symfony-docs/reference/configuration/security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Using the `PBKDF2`_ encoder is no longer recommended since PHP added support for
-Argon2i and bcrypt.
+Sodium and bcrypt.
 Legacy application still using it are encouraged to upgrade
 to those newer encoding algorithms.

 firewalls